The web is flooded with blogs that manage to flourish while consistently publishing less than mediocre content.

-I’ve been using the system successfully for about 6 months now and have seen a lot of incredible results.
+I’ve been using the system successfully for several months now and have seen a lot of incredible results.
 Just take a look at this post:

 Yes, it takes time.
 But constantly creating more content takes more time, plus doesn’t produce nearly as good results as leveraging tremendous amounts of traffic third-party sites like YouTube, Slideshare, Google+, etc can bring you.